-- Ability to diagnose a problem in areas of investment management or risk management by elucidating information gained from collecting and compiling primary and secondary data from a variety of reliable sources. - By applying a process of evaluation and critical analysis, resolve the tensions and contradictions that may exist in practice between the knowledge base and applications of concepts and frameworks.
-From this process make a confident selection of tools required to address a financial problem. - Present findings in a coherent report and be prepared to argue and justify the approach presented to the sponsors. - Have appropriate methodological and research skills, to carry out a project that addresses a theoretical or policy issue in this area of finance. - Have the skills to turn theory into practice within a work environment. - Be able to explore new ideas and innovative techniques coming into use in contemporary international capital markets operations and management.

-• Be able to apply numerical and empirical techniques in treasury/capital markets, for the purposes of asset pricing, portfolio selection, currency hedging and arbitrage trading.
+- mitigate such risks by the use of appropriate financial instruments.
+(KU) - KNU4 Reflect on current financial theory and practice that is relevant to any aspect of investment or risk finance or in a broader area of finance where a genre of contemporary numerical techniques and methods are deployed.
+Apply a high level of knowledge and understanding from any of these subject areas to a diverse range of academic, vocational and professional issues and problems.
+(KU) - KTS1 Ability to use resources of an academic or professional nature as part of the learning process.
+(KTS) - KTS2 Engagement in a range of academic communication processes in both written and oral form.
+(KTS) - KTS3 Contribute to effective group activity involved in the process of undertaking a project or piece of coursework. ( KTS) - SS1 Ability to diagnose a problem in areas of investment management or risk management by elucidating information gained from collecting and compiling primary and secondary data from a variety of reliable sources. ( SS) - SS2 By applying a process of evaluation and critical analysis, resolve the tensions and contradictions that may exist in practice between the knowledge base and applications of concepts and frameworks.
+From this process make a confident selection of tools required to address a financial problem.
+(SS) - SS3 Present findings in a coherent report and be prepared to argue and justify the approach presented to the sponsors.
+(SS) - SS4 Have appropriate methodological and research skills, to carry out a project that addresses a theoretical or policy issue in this area of finance.
+(SS) - SS5 Have the skills to turn theory into practice within a work environment.
+(SS) - SS6 Be able to explore new ideas and innovative techniques coming into use in contemporary international capital markets operations and management.
+(SS) - SS7 Be able to apply numerical and empirical techniques in treasury/capital markets, for the purposes of asset pricing, portfolio selection, currency hedging and arbitrage trading.
+(SS)